 2. Take a deep breath.
 Sit up and feel your breath moving in and out of your lungs.
 The air should start on your abdomen.
 Inhaling and exhaling are very helpful in releasing stress.
 As you inhale and exhale, you will feel relieved.
 Blood flows smoothly and calmly.
 Deep breathing lowers blood pressure and slows your heart rate.

 3. Focus on what you are doing.
 Focus is very important.
 It gives you awareness.
 Enjoy every moment of your day.
 Feel the texture of the table and chair.
 Appreciate the taste of the food that you are eating.
 The moment you focus on your senses, the less tense you will feel.

-Mindfulness and meditation techniques for anxiety are a powerful combination of resources for living a productive and complete life.
+Mindfulness and guided meditation for anxiety and sleep are a powerful combination of resources for living a productive and complete life.
 Our busy, complicated lives sometimes bring a wave of negative emotions: sadness, jealousy, depression, grief, anger, confusion, anxiety, and stress.

 Although self-care is an important concept, many of us fall short in taking care of ourselves.
 Just as we take care of other aspects of our lives, our physical and emotional health must also take a front-seat priority.
 The consequences of failing to care for ourselves include a diminished immune system and other health issues.

 4. Socialize with other people.
 Socialization keeps you engaged and aware of happenings around you.
 If you talk and have a conversation with other people, you will less like you are having problems.
 Sharing is very important as well.
 It lessens the burden that you are feeling at the moment.
 If you share your problems with those of your trust, it can make you feel relieved.